Meta-Pool/meta-vote-contracts/README.md

 ![Meta Vote Logo](media/logo.png)

-Implementation of a general voting system using the $META token.
+Implementation of a general voting system for metapool.app DAO using the mpDAO token.

 ## Versions

-The last version of the deployed contract, in Near `mainnet`, is in the `stable` branch.
+The last version of the deployed contract, in Near `mainnet`, is in the `main` branch.

 Current stable version: [**v0.1.1**](https://github.com/Meta-Pool/meta-vote-contracts/releases/tag/v0.1.1) Check all releases in [Meta Vote Releases](https://github.com/Meta-Pool/meta-vote-contracts/releases).